Work First Fellowship

-The fellows will participate in job readiness training programs for public assistance recipients in the Washington DC area and New York City.
+The fellows will participate in job readiness training programs for public assistance recipients in cities across the United States.
 Duties include, but are not limited to, meeting with individual clients, case management, administering training and education programs, and program evaluation.
 Fellows should be able to wear many hats, including case manager, program analyst, curriculum developer, trainer, life coach, and resume specialist.

 The fellowship is geared for young professionals who are interested in adult education and poverty alleviation.
 Applicants do not need a graduate degree to apply, but should have background and work experience in education, training or social service work.
 Fellowship recipients must be eligible to work in the United States.